 Burning mouth or tongue

 An intriguing yet distressing symptom is the sensation of burning in the mouth or on the tongue.
-This discomfort is often linked to hormonal shifts affecting oral sensory nerves, a less-discussed but significant aspect of perimenopause.
+This discomfort is often linked to hormonal shifts affecting oral sensory nerves.

 Changes in body odor

-Pee-ye!
+Pee-yew!
 Your not imagining it.
-You may have body odor not that you’re in perimenopause.
+You may have new or different body odor now that you’re in perimenopause.
 Shifts in hormone balances can influence sweat glands and alter your natural scent.
 Often, not for the better.

 Changes in taste